andrewCodes/design4devs/README.md

 As part of my front-end development training plan I watched a video tutorial by [Jonas Schmedtmann](https://twitter.com/jonasschmedtman) called [Web Design for Web Developers](https://www.udemy.com/course/web-design-secrets/).
 Rather than simply taking notes I decided to use my notes as the content for a website.
 This is that website.

+The site and all its content has been designed, written and coded by me (Andrew Long).
+No code was provided as part of the aforementioned tutorial.

+The site has been written desktop-first.
+This decision was made as, if the site were publicly available, I would expect most users to be accessing it via a desktop rather than a mobile device.
+I see it as a reference tool that a developer could have open whilst working on personal projects to improve their design skills.

 __Note__: this is an incomplete project and still under active development.

 ## Table of Contents